Energia All-Ireland League Fixtures This Week

 Division 1A

-Can Ballynahinch (5th) make a late run for a top four spot?
-They beat Lansdowne (4th) last week and travel to Cork Con (3rd) this weekend.
-Elsewhere Trinity face a huge game against UCD in their battle to avoid relegation.
+Can fifth-placed Ballynahinch continue to press for a top four finish?
+Last week they beat Lansdowne, the occupiers of that last play-off place, and travel to Cork Constitution this Saturday.
+Elsewhere, relegation-threatened Dublin University face a huge Colours match against UCD.

 Division 1B